Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 Eliminating unwanted “twinkling light” in front of the pupil

-The Odyssey lens eliminates the Cat’s Eye Pupil” phenomenon, which looks like a twinkling light in front of the pupil, a potential distraction to those talking with you while looking you in the eye.
+The Odyssey lens eliminates the Cat’s Eye Pupil” phenomenon, which looks like twinkling light in front of the pupil and can distract people talking with you while looking you in the eye.

 Correcting astigmatism